 If the kids get tired of being in the water, enjoy a game of volleyball or badminton.
 There is a net that is set up in the grassy area.
 Just bring your own sporting equipment.

-For young kids, there is a brand-new playground complete with play equipment featuring steps and small slides, plus a swing set.
+For young kids, there is a modern playground complete with play equipment featuring steps and small slides, plus a swing set.

-Bring a picnic and enjoy some lunch or cook up some snags on the new barbecue area (located behind the playground).
+Bring a picnic and enjoy some lunch or cook up some snags at the barbecue area (located behind the playground).
 You can also order hot food and coffee at the kiosk.

 Entry charges to the centre do apply, and seasonal passes are available for the more frequent visitors.